eiscor/eiscor/docs/GUIDE.md

 ### Changes from previous version ###
  - changed to a more intuitive naming convention
- - added support for the computation of Gauss-Szego quadrature rules
+ - added support for the computation of Gauss-Szegő quadrature rules

 ## Expert routines ##
 Every subroutine in __eiscor__ contains a comment block that describes what